Neil McCann

-Neil Doherty McCann (born 11 August 1974) is a Scottish football pundit, former professional player and former manager.
+Neil Doherty McCann (born 11 August 1974) is a Scottish football pundit, former professional player and coach who is currently the manager of Kilmarnock.
 He has recently worked as a pundit for BBC Scotland's Sportscene.

 A left winger, his playing career saw him represent Dundee (two spells), Heart of Midlothian (two spells), Rangers, Southampton and Falkirk.
 He also played 26 times for Scotland.

 After working as a pundit for Sky Sports he was appointed manager of Dundee in 2017 before being sacked in October 2018.
 He took on the role of caretaker manager of Inverness Caledonian Thistle in 2021.
-McCann was an interim coach at Rangers from February to May 2025.
+McCann was an interim coach at Rangers from February to May 2025 before returning to management with Kilmarnock in January 2026.

 Club career

 McCann started his career with Dundee before moving on to Heart of Midlothian in 1996.
 He helped the Tynecastle side win the Scottish Cup in 1998, their first major trophy in 36 years.
 McCann moved to Rangers later that year for £1.9 million, becoming the club's first major Scottish Catholic signing since Mo Johnston.
 He scored two goals in a 3–0 win for Rangers against their arch-rivals Celtic on 2 May 1999, which clinched the 1998–99 Scottish Premier League title.
 McCann left Rangers in 2003, as the club were forced to sell him due to financial problems.
 Speaking in February 2019, McCann said that he had been subject to sectarian abuse from Celtic fans that stemmed from his decision to sign for Rangers.

 He joined Southampton on 5 August 2003, for £1.5 million.
 A series of injuries made it difficult for him to maintain his place in the team.
 McCann scored one goal for Southampton, in a League Cup tie against Northampton Town.
 His contract with Southampton was terminated by mutual consent in January 2006.

 On 17 January 2006, McCann rejoined Hearts.
 He sustained a medial knee ligament injury while playing in his first match after returning to Hearts, which meant that he missed the rest of the 2005–06 season (including the 2006 Scottish Cup Final).
 McCann played in 28 games during the 2006–07 season, but then suffered a double leg break during a game at Celtic Park on 25 August 2007.

 On 14 May 2008 it was announced that McCann had signed for Falkirk.
 He scored on his Falkirk debut, against former club Hearts, and then scored in League Cup ties against Queen of the South and Inverness.
 His last appearance for Falkirk was in the 2009 Scottish Cup Final.
 McCann was released on 22 August 2009 after managerial changes at Falkirk, with outgoing manager John Hughes (the manager that signed him) being replaced by Eddie May.

 On 12 February 2011, McCann came out of retirement to help Dundee stave-off relegation from the First Division.
 He scored a last minute goal in his first appearance, against Raith Rovers.
 McCann was inducted into the Dundee FC Hall of Fame in 2016.